Letters to Seniors

 Although the COVID-19 pandemic has made in-person interactions difficult, our Letters to Seniors Program has provided much-needed human connections to seniors and youth.
 Below, our members have expressed the Letters to Seniors Program’s impact on their lives and the importance of supporting vulnerable individuals through challenging times.

 I am a 16-year-old high school student.
-I am very invested in my academic and physical goals so I tend to focus my time into school and sports, which keeps me very busy.
-Once I graduate I plan to study to become a paediatric neurosurgeon.
+I am very invested in my academic and physical goals so I tend to focus my time on school and sports, which keeps me very busy.
+Once I graduate I plan to study to become a pediatric neurosurgeon.

 I am 66 years old, married for 39 years and have an adult daughter.
 I was born in Vancouver and have lived in the Lower Mainland my entire life.
 I retired in 2010.
 I like to do volunteer work.
 Except for the time during the covid lockdown, I volunteered for two days per week at my local elementary school.
 I loved spending time with the kindergarten classes.
 I also volunteer with a local theatre group.